kmaritripley/kmaritripley.github.io/_projects/still_life.md

 Oil on canvas

-Still life with bowl, fabric, and hat; study in complimentary colors.
+Still life with bowl, fabric, and hat; study in complementary colors.
 Purchased for private collection.